kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

 know that this has succeeded?
 -->

-- Make it possible to request class resources
+- Make it possible to request QoS-class resources
   - Support RDT class assignment of containers.
 This is already supported by the containerd and CRI-O runtime and part of the OCI runtime-spec
   - Support blockio class assignment of containers.
-- Make the extensions flexible, enabling simple addition of other class-based resource types in the future.
+- Make the extensions flexible, enabling simple addition of other QoS-class resource types in the future.

 ### Non-Goals